-The Bank's risk position has been low.
+In 2023 the Bank's risk position has remained low and the Bank has been within all risk limits set by the Board of Directors.
 The main risks associate with the development in the general economic environment and investment market and future changes in financial regulations.

 In relation to the loan portfolio, non-performing loans were at a low level.
-Non-performing loans that are delayed for over 90 days amounted to EUR 0.0 million (0.4 million).
-Impairment charges and final write-offs for 2022 totalled EUR 1.3 million (2.9 million).
-Allowance account at 31 December 2022 amounted to EUR 2.7 million (31 December 2021 EUR 2.0 million).
+Non-performing loans that are delayed for over 90 days amounted to EUR 0.3 million (0.0 million).
+Impairment charges and final write-offs for 2023 totalled EUR 2.7 million (1.3 million).
+Allowance account on 31 December 2023 amounted to EUR 5.9 million (31 December 2022 EUR 2.7 million).